 - Make sure the program you want to type in is the active program. - Place the pointer in the active window and click to set an insertion point or drag to select text (if applicable). - Turn off the computer, then check that the keyboard cable is connected properly at both ends. - If the connections are secure and typing still yields no results, shut down and turn off the Macintosh, then unplug the keyboard cable.
 Connect the cable to the other Apple Desktop Bus port on the computer and the other ADB port on the keyboard.
 (You may have to unplug the mouse to do this.)
 If typing still shows nothing on the screen, the problem is most likely in the keyboard itself. - Restart the Macintosh with a different startup disk.
-If typing still doesn't produce text on the screen, see your service provider.
+If typing still doesn't produce text on the screen, consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for assistance.